 As part of the implementation of the Code, AIST appointed a three-member independent Governance Code Monitoring Panel responsible for monitoring, engagement, reporting, and other Code-related activities.

-The Code became mandatory for AIST member on 1 July 2018 and fiscal year 2020 was the second full year of reporting.
+The Code became mandatory for AIST member on 1 July 2018 and fiscal year

 - 1.4 Demonstrate a written diversity policy setting out measurable objectives with annual reporting to ensure broadest talent pool is tapped;

-- 1.5 Annually evaluate performance of collective board and individual trustees; disclose the process and confirm annual implementation.
+- 1.5 Annually evaluate performance of collective board and individual trustees; disclose the process and confirm annual implementation;

 Governance Code resources